pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 2. *notification-path*[__:__*state*[__:__*method*[__:__*description*]]]

-  Where *path* is a notification path, and *state*, *method* and *description* optionally set the corresponding properties of any issued notification.
+   Where *notification-path* is a path in the Signal K 'notifications...' tree and *state*, *method* and *description* optionally set the corresponding properties of any issued notification.
-  If these options are not specified then they will default to "alert", [] and "Inserted by signalk-switchlogic".
+   If these options are not specified then they will default to 'alert', [] and ''.

    A notification will be issued when the associated *input expression* resolves to 1 and cancelled when it resolves to 0.

-2. The second type directs output to a Signal K switch path and must have the form:

-   __[__[*b*__,__]*c*__]__

-   which is expanded to a switch path as described above.

-   The resolved value of the input expression will be output to the specified switch path as a Signal K put request.

 ## A real example